krutik2612/Balloonproject/Balloonproject/README.txt

 > we have decided the company name

 15:45
-> we identified the company we choose, they make diffrent types of balloons like latex, foil, vinyl, and plastic balloons.
+> we identified the company we choose, they make diffrent types of balloons..

 16:06
 > we created an ASP.NET Core MVC application for our product 'Balloonproject'